TGAC/COPO-documentation/sample.rst

 Search
 	This table control (highlighted in green in the screenshot) allows for the filtering of records based on supplied search criteria.

+Details
+	This is the green plus icon beside a record.
+Click this to display additional information about the record.